-As much as I love it, the Friday the 13th series isn’t exactly bound by strong continuity.
-Jason’s look fluctuates like the weather, people flock to Camp Crystal Lake in droves, seemingly unaware that it never turns out well for those involved, and WHY does the camp look like it’s in a different state for every film (don’t answer that)?
+As much as I love it, the Friday the 13th series isn’t bound by strong continuity.
+Jason’s look fluctuates like the weather, people flock to Camp Crystal Lake in droves, and WHY does the camp look like it’s in a different state in every film (don’t answer that)?

-That’s not to even begin trying to piece together a strict sense of passing time throughout the Paramount-era films.
+That’s not to begin trying to piece together a strict sense of passing time through the Paramount-era films.
 Ever try?
-Dating everything out, the best you can do is place Friday the 13th Part VII: The New Blood in the year 1999 or 2000 – which is amazingly problematic to say the least considering Kevin Blair runs around in denim the entire movie.
+If you date everything out the best you can do is place Friday the 13th Part VII: The New Blood in the year 1999 or 2000.
+This is amazingly problematic to say the least considering Kevin Blair runs around in denim the entire movie.

 Along the way there have been many WTF moments.
 Characters disappear, others reappear.
-People stumble in out of nowhere just to be killed and then forgotten about.
-Having different creative teams behind each production often results in hilarious lapses in logic that cannot easily be explained while some stylistic choices are just plain bizarre.
-There’s obviously no way for a “top ten” (or top 13, as it were) to cover them all, but this list references both some obvious choices and some genuine oddities that never seem to come up in conversation.
+People stumble in out of nowhere just to be killed and then forgotten.
+Having different creative teams behind each production often results in hilarious lapses in logic that cannot easily be explained, while some stylistic choices are just bizarre.
+There’s obviously no way for a “top ten” (or top 13, as it were) to cover them all, but this list references some obvious choices along with a few genuine oddities.
 Their common ground?
-All of them, in their own special way, make the viewer say, ”What the fuck?”
+All of them make the viewer say, ”what the fuck?”

 13. Jason’s overnight growth spurt between 2 & 3.

-Yep, we’re starting with an easy one.
-One that I couldn’t not include on this list because it’s just such a puzzling choice.
-In the span of one night, Mr. Voorhees springs up several inches, sheds his ginger locks and decides to kick his backwoods-y wardrobe for something a bit more … insidious?
+We’ll start with an easy one.
+It’s such a puzzling choice because, in the span of one night, Mr. Voorhees springs up several inches, sheds his ginger locks and decides his backwoods-y wardrobe has gone out of style.
+Or something.